Market Opportunities

 Alternative Business Structures

-As part of the alternative business structures for the Tasmanian vegetable, potato and onion industries project a series of information sheets have been produced for vegetable growers to help evaluate opportunities to improve profit through increasing economies of scale, leasing and/or collective marketing.
+A series of information sheets have been produced for vegetable growers to help evaluate opportunities to improve profit through increasing economies of scale, leasing and/or collective marketing

 It is important to seek professional advice on choosing the correct business structure that will take into account personal situations, existing and anticipated business activities, future objectives, costs, and the taxation and legal implications.